crownstone/website/business/05-indoor-positioning.md

 {% include snippets/two-cols-centered-text-img-begin text-alignment='right' %}

-### Occupancy and location
+### Location and occupancy

 <p>&nbsp;</p>

-Data provided from our API gives information of occupancy monitoring per room and location per user.
+Data provided through our API can give information about the location of a user, or provide information about the occupancy per room.

 {% include snippets/two-cols-centered-text-img-end img='/images/indoor-positioning-b2b/occupancy.svg' img-alt='occupancy' %}